previous post

 If you cant get to the museum but would love to delve into a book that explores local Abruzzo traditional dress and costume we recommend ‘Peasant Art in Italy’, Charles Holme

-Sam is a very lucky midlife 'mamma' to A who is 11 and juggles her work as a self-employed freelance travel and food web content manager and copywriter and EFL teacher - she is the founder of English in the Woods.
-She is the co-founder of the social enterprises: The Abruzzo Blogger Community and Let's Blog Abruzzo.
-She is currently writing the book 'Abruzzo: Folk and Food.
+Sam is a very lucky midlife 'mamma' to A who is 12 and juggles her work as a self-employed freelance SEO food and travel copywriter and EFL teacher - she is the founder of English in the Woods.
+She is the founder of the Life In Abruzzo community and co-founder of Let's Blog Abruzzo.

 Thank you so much for sharing this wonderful costume museum in Sulmona!
 I was there in 1986 but this makes me want to go back and visit the museum again to see how it’s been updated!
 The drawings are exquisite and it’s wonderful that you supplement the information with a book selection and related articles.
 This website is so beautiful and rich in the life and traditions of Abruzzo!!
 Thank you for all your work and dedication to it!!